 At least 1 cup of miniature marshmallows

 Melt chocolate in a double boiler until smooth.
-(Note: If you want to temper the chocolate there are excellent instructions here.
-I will admit I have a love/hate relationship with tempering...Sometimes I can get it to work, other times not so much.
-I was watching the Barefoot Contessa the other day and Ina said she couldn't be bothered to take the time to do it and it made me love her all the more!
+(Note: If you want to temper the chocolate you can.
+I will admit I have a love/hate relationship with tempering…Sometimes I can get it to work, other times not so much.
+I was watching the Barefoot Contessa the other day and Ina said she couldn’t be bothered to take the time to do it and it made me love her all the more!
 To get around the issue she said she just makes it the day she wants to serve whatever she is making and it takes care of the problem.)

 Once the chocolate is melted remove from the heat and stir in two tablespoons of butter until melted.
 Spread the mixture out onto a cookie sheet that is lined with wax paper or a silicone baking sheet.